How Do Energy Star Windows Help Homeowners?

 Windows that earn Energy Star ratings have certain features, which may include:

-- Special glass coating that reflect more light
+• Special glass coating that reflects more light

 What do Energy Star windows mean for homeowners?

-According to the Energy Star website, homeowners can save $101-$583 a year when they replace single-pane windows with Energy Star-rated windows.
-This also saves 1,006-6,205 pounds of CO2, or the equivalent of between 51 and 317 gallons of gasoline.
+According to the Energy Star website, homeowners can save $101-$583 annually when replacing single-pane windows with Energy Star-rated ones.
+These windows also save 1,006-6,205 pounds of CO2, the equivalent of between 51 and 317 gallons of gasoline.

-Individual savings depend on many factors, such as the products you choose and the climate you live in.
-For example, Baltimore is located in the North-Central Climate Zone.
-In this zone, Energy Star windows must have a U-factor of 0.28 or less.
-(U-factor measures the amount of heat transfer a window allows)
+Individual savings depend on many factors, such as the products you choose and your climate.
+For example, Baltimore homeowners in the North-Central Climate Zone require Energy Star windows with a U-factor of 0.28 or less.
+U-factor measures the amount of heat transfer a window allows.

-Besides reducing energy usage and costs, Energy Star windows also make a home more comfortable.
+Besides reducing energy usage and costs, these windows make a home more comfortable.
 The interior pane of glass stays warmer, keeping the area near the window from getting too cold.
 They also let in less heat during the summer.